Kampala Night Life

 Kampala is a very lively city both in the day and at night.
 Kampala is one of the safest places to move in the night.
-Almost every corner of the street is a club, pub or an entertainment centre to enjoy.
+Almost every corner of the street is a club, pub or an entertainment center to enjoy.
 Blurring music is part of the nights in Kampala-western, Uganda and contemporary music…Ugandans will dance to anything!

 Wines and Drinking

 Drinking is part of the culture of Kampala night life.
 Beers, wines and whisky are available at every bar and pub in Kampala.
-Locally brewed lagers and beers such as Nile Special, Bell Lager, Club Pilsener, Tusker, Moonberg Lager and Club among others define Uganda’s best beer industry.
+Locally brewed lagers and beers such as Nile Special, Bell Lager, Club Pilsner, Tusker, Moonberg Lager and Club among others define Uganda’s best beer industry.
 Remember that some beers have scooped German Awards on mode selection-you have to try one of these.

 There are many international importers of wines and whisky from South Africa, England, Italy and France among other countries.
 Expect to find the international labels like John Walker, Scottish Whisky and other in your favorite bar!
 Waragi and Spirits are part of the drinker’s menu.
 Try Uganda Waragi-distilled from the best of Uganda’s banana.